 - Toxocariasis is one of the most prevalent zoonotic infections worldwide, but the majority of cases occur where dogs and cats (often household pets) are kept in close proximity to humans.

 - Ocular toxocariasis is more prevalent in warmer climates because development of infectious Toxocara eggs occurs above 50°F (10°C).

-- The seroprevalence of Toxocara infection has been estimated to be 4%–31% in developed countries and may increase to 86% in tropical regions, where environmental conditions favor the transmission of geohelminths, it has been reported to be as high as 76% (Fan et al).
+- The seroprevalence of Toxocara infection has been estimated to be 4%–31% in developed countries.
+In tropical regions, where environmental conditions favor the transmission of geohelminths, it has been reported to be as high as 76% (Fan et al).

 - Despite the high prevalence of Toxocara infections in some areas, little epidemiological information exists on the prevalence of ocular toxocariasis.